Metro Rail Communication Through Radio Systems

 2. It is placed in the best radio coverage and it is fixed & has a functionality just like a telephone radio.

-3. It is ideally suited to radio operator dispatchers and where office personnel need access to a radio system without wanting to have a radio placed into the office environment.
+3. It is ideally suited to radio operator dispatchers and where office personnel needs access to a radio system without wanting to have a radio placed into the office environment.

 1. MTM700 Mobile radio is installed at front & rear cab for communication between the train driver & designated station controllers at OCC & Depots.

-3. Dome type omni directional antenna is located at top roof of train.
-This antenna is connected through RF cable which is connected to radio unit.
+3. Dome-type omnidirectional antenna is located at the top roof of the train.
+This antenna is connected through an RF cable which is connected to a radio unit.

-Front and rear view of Train radio in cab
+Front and rear view of Train radio in the cab

 Radio console workstation

-• It is for different controllers that is working in OCC such that chief and traffic controllers ,etc.
+1. It is for different controllers that are working in OCC such that chief and traffic controllers, etc.

-• On its MMI ,all the radio information is displayed and communication can be set up only by clicking the radio identity.
+2. On its MMI, all the radio information is displayed and communication can be set up only by clicking the radio identity.

 Hand Portable radio

 The hand portables come with 3×4 keypads, rotary switch dial, and LCD for number dialing and maximum flexibility.
-Each hand portable is equipped with an ultra high capacity batteries (Li ion or Li Mgh.) for longest standby and talk-time of 24 hrs, that is 5% transmit, 5% Receive and 90% standby.
+Each hand portable is equipped with ultra high capacity batteries (Li-ion or Li Mgh.) for longest standby and talk-time of 24 hrs, that is 5% transmit, 5% Receive, and 90% standby.